-To be eligible for admission into the EMC Program and the professional course sequence, students must have completed 60 semester hours, including all general education and pre-professional course requirements, with a minimum 2.5 grade point average.
+Admission to the Residential EMC Program is competitive.
+To be eligible for admission into the professional course sequence, students must have completed 60 semester hours, including Liberal Studies and pre-professional course requirements, with a minimum 2.5 grade point average.

-Applicants must currently hold or be eligible for North Carolina EMT certification by August of their entering year.
-Courses necessary to achieve certification are offered each semester on campus.
-Students holding out-of-state EMT certification must obtain NC certification prior to entering the Program.
-Students may apply for reciprocity by contacting the North Carolina Office of EMS at 919-855-3953 .
+Students holding out-of-state EMT certification must obtain North Carolina certification prior to entering the Program.
+Students may apply for reciprocity by contacting the North Carolina Office of EMS.

 The deadline for receipt of all application material for early admission of traditional